Table of Contents

 Many people do not wish to create their own dietary plan and would prefer to follow a diet that already exists, or at least base their own diet off a suitable model.
 It is worth knowing the basic premises of the named diets and how you may expect them to influence health.
 With this knowledge it is possible to pick a specific dietary plan for your own goals if desired.
 Below I will briefly discuss many of the top 40 diets ranked in the 2022 US News & World Report.
 I will not discuss diets that require purchases of books, products, or paid membership fees on websites, primarily as I have not spent money on any of those and thus cannot fairly evaluate or critique them.
 I also will not discuss diets that primarily depend on rearranging the timing of food consumption (ie, the “Fast” diet) as I discussed aspects related to this in Lesson 12, and I will not discuss diets designed to only be utilized for a short periods of time (ie, 1-4 weeks) as I am only focusing on nutrition aspects that can be employed in a healthy manner long-term.

 Click each row to see an overview and health considerations of the various diets:

 The idea is to eat foods that are predominantly “acid reducing” and to mostly avoid foods that are “acid producing”.
 Thus, this diet relies heavily on fruit, vegetables, seeds, nuts, legumes, and soy products, allows limited whole grains, and typically avoids eggs, meat & animal protein and processed foods.
-However, for individuals with healthy kidneys the blood pH is maintained in a narrow range regardless of dietary consumption.
-Thus, this diet may have merit for being mostly plant-based, but there are several rules that need to be followed and no research (to my knowledge) indicating superior health benefits relative to a vegetarian diet.
+This diet may have merit for being mostly plant-based, but there are several rules that need to be followed and no research (to my knowledge) indicating superior health benefits relative to a vegetarian diet.
 Therefore, it does not make sense to me to follow this diet specifically.
-For people with chronic kidney disease, consider speaking with your healthcare provider about various dietary recommendations.
+For people with chronic kidney disease, consider speaking with your healthcare provider about various dietary recommendations when it comes to dietary acid load.